SCThijsse/numix-gtk-theme/.github/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for a Ninix product/project, including completely new features/designs and minor improvements to existing features/designs.
+This section guides you through submitting an enhancement suggestion for a NinixDarker product/project, including completely new features/designs and minor improvements to existing features/designs.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Try not to deviate away from the predefined issue template's format as doing so will delay the review of your issue.

 #### Before Submitting An Enhancement Suggestion

-* **Perform a [cursory search](https://github.com/issues?q=+is%3Aissue+user%3Aninixproject)** to see if the enhancement has already been suggested.
+* **Perform a [cursory search](https://github.com/issues?q=+is%3Aissue+user%3Aninixdarkerproject)** to see if the enhancement has already been suggested.
 If it has, add a *thumbs up* reaction to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](http://github.com/ninixproject) your enhancement suggestions is related to, create an issue on that repository and provide the following information:
+After you've determined [which repository](http://github.com/ninixdarkerproject) your enhancement suggestions is related to, create an issue on that repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 The **preferred format for issue titles** is:
   * `General Scope :: Specialized Scope :: One-sentence description of the suggested enhancement`